brunch/brunch.github.io/source/app/assets/_docs/plugins.md

 - `path` - system path to the file
 - `data` - file data as JS `String`
 - `map` - source map
-- and everything else that could be consumed by next plugins.
+- and anything else that could be consumed by next plugins.
   For example, the linter plugin may add `babelTree` to the `File`, the compiler plugin in pipeline would see it and won't do the parsing twice.
   (Though this will not work with parallelized build.)

-### Method: `getDependencies(path, data): Array[Path]`
+### Method: `getDependencies(file): Array[Path]`

-Given a file path and its content, this should return a list of file paths that depend on this one.
+Given a file, this should return a list of file paths that depend on this one.

 ### Method: `lint(file): Promise(ok, Error)`